What association events do I need to know about?

 How is the association organized?

-The association is organized with a 3 member Board of Directors.
+The association is organized as a not-for-profit corporation with a three-member Board of Directors.
 Director elections are held each year at the annual association meeting.
 The association contracts with Sentry Management to handle day-to-day operations.

 There are also several committees that operate under the direction of the Board of Directors.
 These include the Architectural Control Committee (ACC), the events committee, the landscape committee, and the Neighborhood Watch committee.
 The chairpersons of these committees are chosen by the Board of Directors, who welcome volunteer participation.